Connect with others who understand.

 See answer

-Atopic Dermatitis on the Face: Treatment and Tips
+Atopic Dermatitis on the Face: Treatment and Tips (Photos)

-Written by Laurie Berger
+Written by Laurie Berger and Sarah Winfrey

-Updated on October 5, 2021
+Updated on December 5, 2024

 Atopic dermatitis on the face can attract unwanted attention.
 “People constantly ask me what happened to my face.
 I’m afraid to go out in public,” shared one member.
-“It feels like everyone is staring or judging me,” another said.

 Who Gets Atopic Dermatitis on the Face?

 Hormonal changes can also set off a facial flare.
 Some members of MyEczemaTeam report a recurrence or worsening of atopic dermatitis on the face after the start of menopause.
-“I've had eczema since age 5 — and many times my skin was clear.
+“I've had eczema since age 5 — and many times, my skin was clear.
 Now at 50, it’s the worst it has ever been,” shared one member.
 Another said, “I’m 68 and have the worst face eczema in my life.”

 Treatments for Facial Atopic Dermatitis